 Iceland the land of Fire and Ice.
 A place where glaciers and active volcanoes exist.

 Iceland is a Nordic island country located in the North Atlantic.
 The name of the capital city Reykjavik means Bay of Smokes.
-Actually, it’s an island with an ice, not palms with a population of nearly 320, 000 most of them living in the capital Reykjavik.
+Actually, it’s an island with ice, not palms with a population of nearly 320, 000 most of them living in the capital Reykjavik.
 Reykjavik, the city where hot water is cheaper than the cold water.
 The best place to socialize and date are the open geothermal pools, private or public.
 Yes, you’ll need that swimsuit on the ice too!
-SHOP FOR SWIMWEAR

 Hanging out: Geothermal Pools vs Natural Hot Spring